Gist of Kurukshetra for UPSC Exam Preparation. November 2019 Issue: Rural Education

 Growth Potential of T&C Industry

 - India is well poised to gain from world trade in textile and clothing.
 A part of the gain may come from the relocation of textile industry especially cloth manufacturing outside China in sync with China’s increasing per capita income.

-- Another way to assess the growth potential of the industry is by its correlation with fiber consumption.
-India’s textile fiber consumption has recorded a growth rate of about 5 percent Compound Annual Growth Rate (CAGR).
+- Another way to assess the growth potential of the industry is by its correlation with fibre consumption.
+India’s textile fibre consumption has recorded a growth rate of about 5 per cent Compound Annual Growth Rate (CAGR).

 Initiatives to realize Growth Potential

 - Ministry of Textiles presently provides support to the T&C sector under different schemes for technology up-gradation, infrastructure, R&D, Technical Textiles and Capacity Building.

 The areas of concerns are:

 - Technology Up-gradation Fund Scheme (TUF) – is a credit-linked subsidy scheme, which was introduced in 1999 to catalyze capital investments for technology up-gradation and modernization of the textile industry.
 The present scheme is known as Amended TUFS (ATUFS) and was launched in January 2016.
 The modernization of weaving and processing segments continues to be an area of concern.

 - Fabric Sector: India suffers from weak global competitiveness in terms of quality, scale and price of fabric segment of India’s textile value chain.

 - Infrastructure and Logistics: The Scheme for Integrated Textile Parks (SITP) was launched in 2005 to neutralize the weakness of fragmentation in the various sub-sectors of the textiles value chain, and the non-availability of quality infrastructure.
 This continues to be an area of concern.